burrrata/cryptoeconomics.study_rust_edition/src/misc/NOTES.md

 External crates in mdBook:
 - https://users.rust-lang.org/t/diy-digital-signatures/23739/5

-### Ch 1: Centralized Database Manager
-- moar resources
-- clean up comments
-- create a function to simulate multiple threads as if multiple users were using the service

-### Ch 2: Minimal Viable PoS "Blockchain"
-- add words and links to relevant white/yellow paper sections
-- add PoW and Block numbers to the final demo
-- decompose the demo into sections

-### Ch 3: Minimal Viable PoW "Blockchain"
-- add relevant white/yellow paper sections
-- add relevant production libraries for each upgrade
-- end chapter demo
-- decompose the demo into sections

 ### UX / UI
 - reformat the Resources sections to look like Awesome Lists, and then add relevant stuff to the relevant lists